mallowtechdev/activejob-web/README.md

 # Activejob::Web
-ActiveJob::Web is a Rails engine that provides a web-based dashboard for managing and monitoring background job processing  in a Ruby on Rails application.
+`Activejob::Web` is a Rails engine, which means it's a packaged set of functionality that can be easily integrated into a Ruby on Rails application.
+This engine specifically focuses on providing a web-based dashboard.
+This dashboard serves the purpose of managing and monitoring background job processing within a Ruby on Rails application

 ## Usage
-rails plugin new activejob-web --full
+The `ActiveJob::Web` engine simplifies the execution of active jobs by providing a user-friendly interface accessible through a web browser.

+## Getting Started

-## Installation
+## Gem Installation
 Add this line to your application's Gemfile:

 ```ruby